Azure/SaaS-Private-Connectivity/docs/how-to/monitoring-with-application-insights.md

 The flow for the private endpoint connection approval is as follows:

-- Getting managed app deployment details, such as Company Name and pre-shared key.
+- Getting managed app deployment details, such as the customer name and pre-shared key.
 These values were given by the user in the managed app deployment steps.
 - Verifying the pre-shared key is valid and can be found in the database.
 - Approving private endpoint connection.